Sunglasses are kind of like the Kardashians of the menswear world:

 Fifty years after Stegeman designed the original Wayfarers, Ray-Ban created a new pair that slightly tweaked the timeless style of the original.

-These more modern Wayfarer styles featured slightly smaller lenses that maintain much of the original’s shape, but are a bit more rounded at the temples.
+They slightly smaller lenses that maintain much of the original’s shape, but are a bit more rounded at the temples.

-The result is quite possibly the 21st century’s most stylish pair of shades, and (not surprisingly) one of the popular men’s styles on the market today.
+The result is quite possibly the 21st century’s most stylish pair of shades, and (not surprisingly) one of the most popular men’s styles on the market today.

 The Classic Option: